Features You'll Find:Hover over an icon for more details

 LAWN BOWLING (& BOCCE BALL!)
 GREEN

 Bowls is a precision sport in which the goal is to roll slightly radially asymmetrical balls (called bowls) closest to a smaller white ball (the "jack" or "kitty" or "sweetie").
-Check out the Tacoma Lawn Bowling Club's Facebook page or web site for more information about this sport or to schedule use of the Lawn Bowling Green.
+Check out the Tacoma Lawn Bowling Club's Facebook page or web site for more information about this sport.
 This area is also used for the related, emerging popular sport of Bocce Ball.

 The gates are locked to avoid damage to the green.
 Any unauthorized cutting, removal, or destruction of the turf is prohibited.
 To protect the green, only flat soled shoes should be worn, croquet cannot be played here and dogs are not allowed in this area.